netsec-ethz/bootstrapper/README.md

 A simple site example configuration to host the SCION configuration resources.
-Use a proper OpenAPI configuration and server setup for more complex setups (the scionproto repository contains a Bazel target to generate boilerplace for use with a chi-server) or proxy the requests to the SCION control service if the corresponding OpenAPI endpoint is publicly reachable.
+Use a proper OpenAPI configuration and server setup for more complex setups (the scionproto repository contains a Bazel target to generate boilerplate for use with a chi-server) or proxy the requests to the SCION control service if the corresponding OpenAPI endpoint is publicly reachable.